Historic La Fonda Hotel embarks on new business venture: short term rentals

 Santa Fe adopted a city-wide cap of 1,000 short-term rental permits on residential properties.
 La Fonda said all of their properties fall under the commercial business district.

 Room rates vary on how busy Santa Fe is.
-In season, some of the new short-term rentals could cost more than $900 a night.
+Some of the new short-term rentals could cost more than $900 a night in season.
 Bookings can be made on La Fonda’s website as well as on short-term rental platforms.